Authored by the expert who managed and guided the team behind the Peru Property Pack

 Is it a good time to buy a rental property in Peru in 2026?

-As of January 2026, buying a rental property in Peru can be a good decision if you focus on liquid apartment markets in mid-market Lima districts with steady tenant demand and you're prepared to hold for the medium to long term rather than expecting quick flips.
+As of early 2026, buying a rental property in Peru can make sense if you focus on the right segment: liquid, mid-market apartments in well-connected Lima districts with strong tenant demand, rather than chasing higher-end or speculative assets.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Peru.